 With Velomacchi I wanted to build a business that respected the earth and all the people who help bring this product to market.
 We seek out the best craftsman, the best materials, the best factories and processes from around the world.
 We seek to bring unique solutions to problems faced by people everyday.
 Our prices reflect this commitment to quality and our commitment to building a carbon neutral footprint.

-My travels have taught me the humility of the road.
-By traveling to distant lands, and allowing yourself to be vulnerable, you experience the grace, nobility and generosity of other cultures.
-Like family, we have more in common than what makes us different.
+My travels have taught me the humility of the road - When you travel to distant lands and allow yourself to be vulnerable, you get to experience the grace, nobility and generosity of other cultures.
+Like families, we have more in common than what makes us different.